 The most likely source of TSE contamination of bacterial vaccines would be from animal-derived material used in culture media or fermentation broths.
-Various animal-derived products such as tissue extracts, brain/heart infusion, casein, lactalbumin and peptones are frequently used in bacterial vaccine production.
+Various animal-derived products such as tissue extracts, brain/heart infusion, casein, lactalbumin and peptones^v are frequently used in bacterial vaccine production.
 These products are often of bovine origin.
 Casein and other milk-derived products are considered a very low risk and are frequently of New Zealand origin, further lowering the risk associated with these products (refer Section 5.4).
 The use of neural tissue, for example brain infusion, is considered a very high risk (refer Section 5.3).

 Obtaining appropriate certification and documentation of a reasonable standard to provide confidence in country, species and tissues of peptones etc. are difficult.
-The quality of products ranges from product for human consumption through to rendered meat meals possibly containing material from a range of tissues and sources, possibly even downer animals and condemned v Peptones are obtained by partial hydrolysis of a protein by an acid or enzyme and are used in culture media in bacteriology.
-Peptones can be derived from a range of high protein animal or plant tissues.
+The quality of products ranges from product for human consumption through to rendered meat meals possibly containing material from a range of tissues and sources, possibly even downer animals and condemned product.
+Species cross-contamination at meat rendering plants may also be an issue especially if there is inadequate separation of species during rendering on a multi-species abattoir.
+Many tissue extracts and peptones may be derived from a mix of tissue including offal and some neural tissue.